kostub/iosMath/README.md

 The [EXAMPLES.md](./EXAMPLES.md) file contains more examples.

 ## Requirements
-`iosMath` works on iOS 6+ and requires ARC to build.
+`iosMath` works on iOS 6+ or MacOS 10.8+ and requires ARC to build.
 It depends on the following Apple frameworks:

 * Foundation.framework
-* UIKit.framework
 * CoreGraphics.framework
 * QuartzCore.framework
 * CoreText.framework

+Additionally for iOS it requires:
+* UIKit.framework

+Additionally for MacOS it requires:
+* AppKit.framework

 ## Installation